You have an exam, and you got ill? A long-term injury or health condition prevents you from attending classes? No problem, just let us know in time!

 Long-term absence

-If a student becomes unable to successfully fulfil his or her academic commitments during an academic year, he or she is required to submit Confirmation of long-term absence to Student service within 30 days of the start of the absence.
-Confirmation can be submitted by an empowered person in student’s name (this does not require certification by a notary public).
-When a student returns from absence, he or she must personally report to Student service and submit Confirmation of end of absence.
-Student service will register the start and the end of student’s absence period based on these two confirmations, which can form a foundation for a formal request for dormant obligations.
+If a student becomes unable to successfully fulfil his or her academic obligations during an academic year, he or she is required to submit an Application form for the start of prolonged inability to fulfil academic obligations to Student Service within 30 days from the start of the absence.
+This can also be done via email at: stuslu@fer.hr.
+An authorized person can also submit the application on the student’s behalf (this does not require notarization).
+When a student returns from long-term absence, he/she must report to Student Service in person or via email and submit the Application for the end of prolonged inability to fulfil academic obligations.
+Student service will register the start and the end of the student’s absence period based on these two applications, which can be the basis for a Request for interruption of study.
+Based on the missed period, if a student wants to request an interruption of study, he/she will need to also submit a Request for interruption of study along with the Application for the end of prolonged inability to fulfil academic obligations and a certificate from the faculty doctor.

-The student is required to report the beginning and the end of his or her long-term absence in accordance with the provisions of the Amendments to Faculty Regulations.
-Student service shall, based on these two reports, register the dates of the beginning and the end of student’s absence, which will form grounds for consideration of the request for dormant obligations.
+The student is required to report the start and the end date of their long-term absence in accordance with the Faculty Regulations.
+Student Service will register the start and end dates of the student’s absence based on the two applications, which will form the basis for consideration of the Request for interruption of study.

-Student achieves the right to dormant obligations after the Faculty decision, based upon a submitted corroborated written request and accompanying documentation.
-Written request for dormant obligations is submitted to Vice Dean for education at the end of mitigating circumstances which were the basis of the request for dormant obligations, but no later than 30 days after the end of long-term absence and at least 15 days before the end of the academic year.
-With the positive Faculty decision, student is granted dormant obligations for the duration of one academic year.
-Dormant obligations period is not counted in the duration of the study.
+The student achieves the right to an interruption of study after the Faculty decision, based upon a submitted request.
+The Request for interruption of study is submitted to Student Service at the end of mitigating circumstances which were the basis of the request, but no later than 30 days after the end of long-term absence and at least 15 days before the end of the academic year.
+With the positive Faculty decision, the student is granted an interruption of study for the duration of one academic year.
+The dormant period is not counted in the duration of the study.

-Student with granted right to dormant obligations exercises this right until the end of the academic year.
-After being granted the right to dormant obligations, student can only attend exams if he or she met the required conditions for attending the exam.
-Courses in which the student is enrolled, but didn’t pass due to long-term absence caused by mitigating circumstances which were the basis of the right to dormant obligations, will not be counted in the number of total enrolled courses.
-The year in which the right to dormant obligations was granted will not be counted as an active year.
-During the dormant obligations year, the student is not required to pay participation in the costs of the study.
-The student who has been granted the right to dormant obligations will not be required to participate in the costs of study when enrolling in the next academic year if he or she settled the costs in the academic year in which he or she was granted the right to dormant obligations (in case the dormant obligations started during active academic year).
+The student with a granted right to an interruption of study may exercise this right until the end of the academic year for which the request has been granted.
+After being granted the right to an interruption of study, students can only take exams if they meet the required conditions for taking them.
+Courses in which the student is enrolled but didn’t pass due to long-term absence caused by circumstances which were the basis of obtaining an approved interruption of study, will not be counted in the number of total enrolled courses.
+The year in which the right to an interruption of study was granted will not be counted as an active year.
+Students are not required to pay for study costs in that (inactive) year.